Is It Important to Get Only One Possibility While Solving Puzzles?

 Can you find the Odd One Out?

 Now, this is an open-ended puzzle that does not have a unique solution.
 Depending upon your perspective to solve this puzzle, you can have any digit as Odd One Out in this puzzle.
 Now If I have to answer this puzzle.
-I can make any of the given digits as Odd One Out e.g.
+I can make any of the given digits an Odd One Out e.g.

 1. 8 is One One Out because it is the only digit for which the cube root leads to a whole number.

-2. 9 is the Odd One Out because it is the only digit for which square root leads to a whole number.
+2. 9 is the Odd One Out because it is the only digit for which a square root leads to a whole number.

 4. 2 is the Odd One Out as it is the only digit in the group that is less than 3.
 Similarly